pymc-devs/pytensor/doc/extending/graphstructures.rst

 It is important to understand the distinction between an :class:`Op` (the definition of a function) and an :class:`Apply` node (the application of a function).
-If you were to interpret the Python language using Pytensor's structures, code going like ``def f(x): ...`` would produce an :class:`Op` for ``f`` whereas code like ``a = f(x)`` or ``g(f(4), 5)`` would produce an :class:`Apply` node involving the ``f`` :class:`Op`.
+If you were to interpret the Python language using PyTensor's structures, code going like ``def f(x): ...`` would produce an :class:`Op` for ``f`` whereas code like ``a = f(x)`` or ``g(f(4), 5)`` would produce an :class:`Apply` node involving the ``f`` :class:`Op`.